Rules Helper AI

 Rules Helper AI and the Rules vs Reality Dashboard work together to turn your own trading rules into something measurable.
 The AI helps you define clear, enforceable rules, and the dashboard shows how often you actually follow them.

 These tools do not give you strategy advice or block trades.
-They mirror your behavior against the rules you chose.
+They show how your behavior compares to the rules you chose.

 Rules Helper AI (Configuration Coach)